mParticle/mparticle-apple-sdk/README.md

 pod 'mParticle-iOS-SDK', '~> 5'
 ```

-**Note:** Configuring you Podfile with the statement above will include _all_ available kit integrations.
-If you want to integrate only a subset of kits, you can specify which ones in your Podfile using the pattern `pod 'mParticle-iOS-SDK/<kit>'`, as we can see in the sample configuration below:
+**Note:** Configuring you Podfile with the statement above will include _all_ available kit integrations, with the exception of one (See more in **Crash Reporter**).
+You can choose to integrate only a subset of kits by specifying which ones in your Podfile using the pattern `pod 'mParticle-iOS-SDK/<kit>'`, as we can see in the sample configuration below:

 #### Choose and Pick Kits